4 Min read

 Make Sure Your Certificate Is Never Questioned.Doctor-verified, NMC-registered, instantly verifiable.
 A genuine certificate from a registered MBBS doctor — received in 30 minutes, trusted by every HR team in India.→ Get a Genuine Doctor-Verified Certificate Now ←

-HR teams across India have increasingly seen patterns of misuse: certificates downloaded from Google, handwritten notes without doctor details, reused certificates with changed dates, and fake clinic stamps.
-This forced employers to tighten their verification procedures — particularly for sudden sick leave, leave taken around weekends or holidays, and absences during deadlines or exam periods.
+HR teams across India have increasingly seen patterns of misuse of sick leaves: certificates downloaded from Google, handwritten notes without doctor details, reused certificates with changed dates, and fake clinic stamps.
+This forced employers to tighten their verification procedures, particularly for sudden sick leave, leave taken around weekends or holidays, and absences during deadlines or exam periods.

-The uncomfortable result: even genuinely issued certificates now face scrutiny.
+It has resulted in an uncomfortable situation where even genuinely issued certificates also face strict scrutiny.

 How Employers Tell Fake from Genuine: The 4 Key Checks